lmartel-school/cs244b-lab1/README.md

         $ make

+In order to define the RPCs that your server will support you will modify `server.x` to define the parameters and return values.
+Each RPC can take one argument and one return value.
+In order to pass multiple parameters you will use structures.
+The necessary XDR definition for the create method is shown below.

+        struct kvpair {
+            string key<512>;
+            string val<>;
+        };

+        program server_api {
+          version api_v1 {
+            bool create(kvpair) = 1;
+          } = 1;
+        } = 0x40048086;

 We have included in the repository a sample `serverimpl.{cc|hh}` file that implements the server side just for the create method.
 Every time you modify the RPC protocol definition you will need to use the XDRPP compiler to